tud-zih-energy/lo2s/README.md

 <sup>1</sup>: Use Linux >= 4.1 for best results.
 Older versions, even the ancient 2.6.32, will work, but with degraded time synchronization.

-# Optional dependencies
+# Optional Build Dependencies

  * libradare (somewhat recent)
  * [x86_adapt](https://github.com/tud-zih-energy/x86_adapt)

-# Requirements for running
+# Runtime Requirements

- * kernel.perf_event_paranoid should be less or equal than 1.
-If you have any trouble, use:
+ * `kernel.perf_event_paranoid` should be less or equal than `1`.
+A value of `-1` will give the most features for non-root performance recording, at the cost of some security.
+Modify as follows:

    `sudo sysctl kernel.perf_event_paranoid=1`

+ * Tracepoints and global monitoring requires access to debugfs.
+Grant permissions at your own discretion.

+   `sudo mount -t debugfs non /sys/kernel/debug`

 # Installation